schorschinho/LCModel/README.md

 The LCModel source code was made available free of charge by Dr. Stephen Provencher.
 Please see the licensing agreement for details.

-- Compilation of MacOS Monterey Apple M1 Pro thanks to Bethany A. Stennett, University of Florida.
+- Compilation for MacOS Monterey Apple M1 Pro thanks to Bethany A. Stennett, University of Florida.
+- Compilation for Linux (Debian 5.19.11-1 x86_64) thanks to @WillForan, University of Pittsburgh